John Maynard Keynes: Critiques

 In 1931, Friedrich Hayek extensively critiqued Keynes's 1930 Treatise on Money.
 After reading Hayek's The Road to Serfdom, Keynes wrote to Hayek: "Morally and philosophically I find myself in agreement with virtually the whole of it."
 He concluded the letter with the recommendation:

 What we need therefore, in my opinion, is not a change in our economic programmes, which would only lead in practice to disillusion with the results of your philosophy; but perhaps even the contrary, namely, an enlargement of them.
 Your greatest danger is the probable practical failure of the application of your philosophy in the United States.

 On the pressing issue of the time, whether deficit spending could lift a country from depression, Keynes replied to Hayek's criticism in the following way:

-I should... conclude rather differently.
+I should ... conclude rather differently.
 I should say that what we want is not no planning, or even less planning, indeed I should say we almost certainly want more.
 But the planning should take place in a community in which as many people as possible, both leaders and followers wholly share your moral position.
 Moderate planning will be safe enough if those carrying it out are rightly oriented in their minds and hearts to the moral issue.

-Asked why Keynes expressed "moral and philosophical" agreement with Hayek's Road to Serfdom, Hayek stated:

-Because he believed that he was fundamentally still a classical English liberal and wasn't quite aware of how far he had moved away from it.
-His basic ideas were still those of individual freedom.
-He did not think systematically enough to see the conflicts.
-He was, in a sense, corrupted by political necessity.
+Asked why Keynes expressed "moral and philosophical" agreement with Hayek's Road to Serfdom, Hayek said that Keynes believed he was still a classical English liberal with the values of individual freedom.
+Hayek argued that Keynes did not see how far he had moved away from classical liberalism, nor did think systematically enough to notice the conflicts between Keynesianism and liberalism.
+Hayek called Keynes "corrupted by political necessity".

-According to some observers, Hayek felt that the post-World War II "Keynesian orthodoxy" gave too much power to the state, and that such policies would lead toward socialism.
+According to some observers, Hayek felt that the post–World War II "Keynesian orthodoxy" gave too much power to the state, and that such policies would lead toward socialism.

 While Milton Friedman described The General Theory as "a great book", he argues that its implicit separation of nominal from real magnitudes is neither possible nor desirable.
 Macroeconomic policy, Friedman argues, can reliably influence only the nominal.
 He and other monetarists have consequently argued that Keynesian economics can result in stagflation, the combination of low growth and high inflation that developed economies suffered in the early 1970s.
 More to Friedman's taste was the Tract on Monetary Reform (1923), which he regarded as Keynes's best work because of its focus on maintaining domestic price stability.